 I found that after 43 years of going with the flow of life, my best outcomes were the ones I put strategic planning behind from buying a house and cars, to starting a business – it all required a plan.
 When there was a plan there was action behind it, which took me directly to a result that was hoped for.
 I say, “hoped” because even action doesn’t always mean you’ll get approved for that house or car, but what it does do is get us as close as possible.

-Business has really made me rethink how I approach life in general; it has made me more aware of the value in strategic planning.
+Business has really made me rethink how I approach life in general; it has made me more aware of the value of strategic planning.

 Monopoly taught us how to acquire property in order to charge those who stayed in our square and how to give up money in order to get more money in return later.
 It might as well have been called “Investor” instead of Monopoly.
 What a great game!